-Paragraph 19(2) of Schedule 10 provides that the normal rules regarding notice, publication and advertisement do not apply to winding-up petitions which are based on the ground that the debtor company is unable to pay its debts until the court has made a determination in relation to the question of whether it is likely that the court will be able to make a winding-up order.
+Paragraph 19(2), Schedule 10, CIGA 2020 provides that the normal rules regarding notice, publication and advertisement do not apply to winding-up petitions which are based on the ground that the debtor company is unable to pay its debts until the court has made a determination in relation to the question of whether it is likely that the court will be able to make a winding-up order.

-It therefore appears that any provisions in the IR 2016 in relation to notice, publication and advertisement of the petition should not be complied with until the court has made such a determination, as discussed at questions $\underline{40}$ and $\underline{43}$.
+It therefore appears that any provisions in the IR 2016 in relation to notice, publication and advertisement of the petition should not be complied with until the court has made such a determination, as discussed at questions 40 and 43.

 No guidance as to how this is procedurally meant to operate was provided either in CIGA 2020 or in its Explanatory Notes.
-However, the new Practice Direction relating to the Corporate Insolvency and Governance Act 2020 (the "CIGA 2020 Practice Direction") (available here) has filled in this gap.
+However, the new Practice Direction relating to the Corporate Insolvency and Governance Act 2020 (the "CIGA 2020 Practice Direction") has filled in this gap.
 The new Practice Direction, in force from 26 June 2020, sets out the following procedural requirements: